GnoX/devcontainer-manager/README.md

     #     "dockerFile": "{{ docker.file }}"
     #   - '"appPort": "8080"'
     additional_options: []
+vscode:

+    # corresponds to vscode option 'docker.host'
+    docker_host:

+    # list of options to that will be appended to vscode settings config
+    # in json) for example:
+    # options:
+    #   - '"python.testing.unittestEnabled: false"'
+    #   - '"python.testing.pytestEnabled": true'
+    options: []
 docker:

     # path for base dockerfile to use for building custom image